Sam Corcoran

-Samuel Joseph Corcoran (born 5 February 1991) is an English footballer who plays for Southern League Premier Central side Hendon, where he plays as a midfielder.
+Samuel Joseph Corcoran (born 5 February 1991) is an English footballer who played for Southern League Premier Central side Hendon, where he played as a midfielder.
+He now plays for non-league side Shamrock FC, Zurich.

 Playing career

 Colchester United

 Corcoran was first involved with the Colchester United first team after being named on the bench for a League One game against Millwall on 31 March 2009, while he was in the second year of his scholarship.
 He made his debut for Colchester after coming on as an 89th minute substitute in a 2–0 victory over Hereford United.
 Following this match, he drew praise from manager Paul Lambert, who said he hoped Corcoran would become a regular player in the team.

 On 4 December 2009 he joined Wealdstone on a month's loan.

 Which was later extended by a further month.
 On 18 May 2010 Corcoran was released by Colchester.
 However, after John Ward was announced as Colchester manager on 31 May 2010 Corcoran was offered a new 1-year contract.
 On 10 March 2011 Corcoran was loaned out to Isthmian League Premier Division side Lowestoft Town for one month.
 He was recalled on 6 April.

 On 28 April Colchester announced that he would be one of three players who would be released at the end of the season.